-The Village provides a recycling drop-off service - for block polystyrene and clean food service containers only - and for holiday lights and cords, small hand-held electronics and athletic shoes at the Municipal Yards Building, located at 1390 Willow Road, for all of these items, during regular business hours of 7:30 AM to 4 PM.
+The Village provides a recycling drop-off service for holiday lights and cords, small hand-held electronics and athletic shoes at the Municipal Yards Building, located at 1390 Willow Road, for all of these items, during regular business hours of 7:30 AM to 4 PM.

 Council agendas and all supporting material are available at the Winnetka Public Library Reference Librarian’s Desk.
 Council agendas are also posted on the Village website.

 Municipal employment opportunities are advertised on the Village’s Job Opportunities page.
 Applications and resumes will not be considered or retained for positions not currently available.
 The Village of Winnetka is an equal opportunity employer.